DeborahK/MovieHunter-communication/MH-1/README.md

 # MovieHunter-communication
-Code for my talks on Angular component communication.
+Code for my talks on Angular component communication: Before filter and focus are implemented.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.